 Communicating Feedback to Your Team, With Miles Sterrett

-Miles is a Partner at Fretless, a custom software development shop that helps software companies level-up their software chops.
+Miles was a Partner at Fretless now at Bend Health, a custom software development shop that helps software companies level-up their software chops.
 Miles’ team specializes in coming into high-growth teams and acting as an interim software leader.
 He has worked with startup and scale-ups to help them overcome technical debt and build the engineering team that can help them hit their future product goals.

 In this episode, we talk about ways he reduces stress, reasons to hire out of a coding bootcamp, and how to give effective feedback to your team.